bhic1973/Embedded-Control-Systems/Feedback control system.md

 ```

 # 6. steady-state error
 A feedback control system allows engineers to adjust the transient response effectively.
 Additionally, as we have observed, the system's sensitivity and the impact of disturbances can be significantly reduced.
 However, we also need to examine and compare the final steady-state error in both open-loop and closed-loop systems.

++ **Definition:**
-The **steady-state error** refers to the difference remaining after the transient response has dissipated, leaving only the continuous response.
+<p style="color:darkblue;font-family:times;font-weight:600;font-size:20px">The steady-state error refers to the difference remaining after the transient response has dissipated, leaving only the continuous response</p>.

 The error of the open-loop control system shown in the figure below is: